Introduction

 Bamboo: Soft, Antimicrobial, and Breathable

-Bamboo fabric is great for everyday wear and physical activities as it is highly breathable and resist bacteria.
+Bamboo fabric is great for everyday wear and physical activities, as it is highly breathable and resists bacteria.

 Merino Wool: Natural Moisture-Wicking

-Merino wool is light, soft, and does not trap odor.
+Merino wool is light and soft and does not trap odour.
 Its ability to regulate temperature makes it ideal for both warm and cold seasons.

 Tencel: Sustainable and Cool